vijaytripathi553/Recursion/README.md

 // Base case: Base case is nothing but the point where you have to stop.
 // For Example: I want to print the counting of n numbers so my base case here at which no i have to stop.

+//Recursive call should align towards the base case.Otherwise it will never reach the base case and that's why it will never end.
+In short, program will be crashed.

 **Disadvantages of recursion**
 Recursive functions are generally slower than non-recursive function.